If you are considering adopting a child, you don’t need to be told what a huge decision it is.

 If you are considering adoption, then one of the biggest pros is the ability to offer a safe, loving home for a child in need.

-The adoption process is such that adoptive families must undergo a stringent screening process, which includes several visits to your home.
+The adoption process is such that prospective families must undergo a stringent screening process, which includes several visits to your home.

-Adoption agencies aim to ensure that the family doing the adopting is fit and able to raise a child, and this includes physical, financial, mental and emotional factors which must all be examined (more on these later).
+Adoption agencies aim to ensure that the family in question is fit and able to raise a child, and this includes physical, financial, mental and emotional factors which must all be examined (more on these later).

 The end result of this process is that children who are adopted should end up in a family that is able to provide them with a bright future, which is generally not the case if they were not put up for adoption.